 If you raid your 401(k) to try and save your home, that money is available to creditors once it is taken out of the account in the form of an outright withdrawal or loan.

 If you lose your job or change employers, your entire 401(k) loan balance is due within 60 days.
 If you can't repay it, the IRS and your state treat the funds as a withdrawal.
 You will owe all federal and state income taxes on it, plus an additional 10 percent penalty tax if you are under the age of 59.5 years old.
 You'll be lucky to be left with 50 to 70 cents on the dollar, meaning you're going to get a huge tax bill at the very moment you find yourself without work.

 Not All 401(k) Plans Let You Take a Loan

 While the law allows companies to offer 401(k) loans in their plans, they are not required to do so.
 In fact, some employers vehemently oppose the entire idea of 401(k) loans because management or owners believe that retirement assets in these accounts should be as sacrosanct as pension assets—held beyond reach and out of the way of temptation.
 Additionally, some employer plans only permit 401(k) loans for specific purposes, such as buying a home or paying medical expenses.

-During the Great Recession of 2008-2009, a number of people had lived beyond their means and unfortunately found themselves unable to make credit card debt payments or pay their mortgage.
+During the Great Recession of 2008–2009, a number of people lived beyond their means and unfortunately found themselves unable to make credit card debt payments or pay their mortgage.

-Instead of being intelligent and declaring bankruptcy or going into foreclosure, they wanted to raid their 401(k) assets by either making an outright withdrawal, which would trigger regular income taxes plus a 10 percent penalty tax for those under the age of 59.5 years old, or taking a 401(k) loan.
+Instead of declaring bankruptcy or going into foreclosure, they wanted to raid their 401(k) assets by either making an outright withdrawal, which would trigger regular income taxes plus a 10 percent penalty tax for those under the age of 59.5 years old, or taking a 401(k) loan.

 Not wanting to hand their money over to the IRS, most opted for the latter until they found out that their company plan didn't offer 401(k) loans for this very situation—to prevent people from mortgaging their future to pay for today.